github/vscode-codeql/docs/test-plan.md

 2. Open the Model Editor with the "CodeQL: Open CodeQL Model Editor" command from the command palette.
    - Check that the editor loads and shows methods to model.
    - Check that methods are grouped per library (e.g. `rocksdbjni@7.7.3` or `asm@6.0`)
-   - Check that the "Open source" link works.
+   - Check that the "Open source" link works (if you have the database source).
    - Check that the 'View' button works and the Method Usage panel highlight the correct method and usage
    - Check that the Method Modeling panel shows the correct method and modeling state